-Directory Associated process bpjobd NetBackup jobs database manager program bpdm NetBackup disk manager bpdbm NetBackup Database Manager.
+Directory Associated process bpcd NetBackup client daemon or manager.
+The NetBackup Client service starts this process. bpjobd NetBackup jobs database manager program bpdm NetBackup disk manager bpdbm NetBackup Database Manager.
 This process runs only on master servers.
-On Windows systems, it is the NetBackup Database Manager service. bpjava-msvc The NetBackup-Java application server authentication service that is started when the NetBackup Java interface applications start.
+On Windows systems, it is the NetBackup Database Manager service. bpjava-msvc The NetBackup Java application server authentication service that is started when the NetBackup interface applications start.
 On UNIX servers, inetd starts it.
 On Windows servers, the Client Services service starts it.
-This program authenticates the user that started the application. bpjava-susvc The NetBackup program that bpjava-msvc starts upon successful logon through the logon dialog box that is presented when a NetBackup-Java interface starts.
+This program authenticates the user that started the application. bpjava-susvc The NetBackup program that bpjava-msvc starts upon successful logon through the logon dialog box that is presented when a NetBackup interface starts.
 This program services all requests from the Java user interfaces on the NetBackup master or media server host where the bpjava-msvc program runs (all Windows platforms). bprd NetBackup request daemon or manager.
 On Windows systems, this process is called the NetBackup Request Manager service. bpsynth The NetBackup process for synthetic backup. nbjm starts bpsynth. bpsynth runs on the master server. bptm NetBackup tape management process nbatd Authentication daemon (UNIX and Linux) or service (Windows). nbatd authenticates access to interfaces of NetBackup services or daemons. nbazd Authorization daemon (UNIX and Linux) or service (Windows). nbazd authorizes access to interfaces of NetBackup services or daemons. syslogs System log You must enable system logging to troubleshoot ltid or robotic software.
 See the syslogd man page.